What Is a Grade Beam?

 Grade Beam is a beam that is built at Grade level (earth level) mostly used to buildings with piles and to connect pile caps to each other.
 Grade Beams are reinforced concrete members which are constructed to act as horizontal ties between footings or pile caps.

-It may have designed to either directly rests on the soil or above the soil spans between piles.
-In case, when it is required to extent foundation deep into soil the grade beam would be the right choice.
+It may have been designed to either directly rests on the soil or above the soil spans between piles.
+In case, when it is required to the extent the foundation deep into soil the grade beam would be the right choice.

 It is not the same as wall footing, as the grade beam is designed for bending and typically spans between pile caps or caissons, while a wall footing bears on soil and directly transfers the weight of the wall to foundation soil.